 When we have no other option but to rethink, it triggers innovation.

-As employees worldwide adjust to a new reality for remote working, it’s forcing a rethink of our digital workplaces: not just about what we use, but how.
+As employees worldwide adjust to a new reality for remote working, it’s forcing a rethink of our digital workplace solutions—not only what solutions we’re using, but also how we’re using them.

 Previously ingrained processes or behaviors are being made forcibly redundant.
 When we have no other option but to rethink, it triggers innovation.